Smurfit Kappa rejects raised bid from International Paper

 “The Board is resolute in its belief that the best interests of the group’s stakeholders are served by pursuing its future as an independent company,” said Smurfit, which operates in 35 countries in Europe and the Americas.

-Smurfit Kappa shares were down 3.2 percent at 33.64 euros at 1306 GMT, though still 18 percent higher than the level they were trading at before International Paper’s initial approach.
+Smurfit Kappa shares closed down 3.4 percent at 33.56 euros, though still about 17 percent higher than the level they were trading at before International Paper’s initial approach.

+RBC Capital Markets analyst Paul Quinn said the drop in shares could indicate that the situation was tilting in International Paper’s favor.

+International Paper has indicated it was willing to move quickly and cooperatively to engage with Smurfit.

 A merger would help International Paper diversify beyond North America and the company said it could generate annual synergies of at least $450 million at a one-off cost of $570 million.